xyz1991/Notes_and_Interview_questions/Interviews_Nemo_IT.md

 is val and var public, private and default decrelation?
 deceralation of public, private and default types in python?
 Difference between a Data Engineer, Data Analyst and Data Scientist?
+Difference between where and havings clauses in SQL?
+Changing file permissions in Shell Scripting?